Curly Like Me, the off-the-grid, do-it yourself owner's manual for tightly curly hair, is ready for ordering. Grab your copy today!

 (aka Amine functional siloxane)

 Used for conditioning, and makes it easier for a comb to glide through the hair.
 A type of silicone [Begoun (Cosmetics) pg 1247].
 Amodimethicone is only used as a mixture with Tallowtrimonium chloride and Nonoxynol-10.
 This makes it an emulsion, so it can be used in a water-based products (Amodimethicone by itself is not water soluble).
 This is one of the lighter silicones because it's a mixture, and studies have found that it tends not to build up in the hair with repeated use [Hunting (Conditioning) pg 110].
 This belongs to the Amino functional group of siloxanes.
 Though considered excellent hair conditioners, they are known to be irritating to the skin [Schueller pgs 179-180].—I'm putting this as a caution because one of the ingredients in this mixture, Tallowtrimonium chloride, has Isopropanol in it, which can be drying, and it's also very irritating to eyes and skin.
 This would be fine in something you would rinse out, or if it's pretty far down on the ingredient list.
-But I'd be really cautious about using this on a child, or if you have very sensitive skin.—T
+But I'd be really cautious about using this if it's near the top of the ingredients list on a child, or if you have very sensitive skin.—T

 Silicone Tallowtrimonium chloride Emulsion Nonoxynol-10 Amine functional siloxane